MetaSUB-CAMP/camp_short-read-quality-control/README.rst

 **Input**: ``/path/to/samples.csv`` provided by the user.

-**Output**: 1) An output config file summarizing the locations of the error-corrected FastQs, 2) the MultiQC report summarizing the properties for the QC-ed FastQ, and 3) summary statistics about the dataset after each error correction step indicating how many reads and/or bases were pruned
+**Output**: 1) An output config file summarizing the locations of the error-corrected FastQs, 2) the MultiQC report summarizing the properties for the QC-ed FastQ, and 3) summary statistics about the dataset after each error correction step indicating how many reads and/or bases were pruned.
+For more information, see the demo test output directory in ``test_data/test_out``.

 - ``/path/to/work/dir/short_read_qc/final_reports/samples.csv`` for ingestion by the next module